White Sox vs. Dodgers Player Props Betting Odds

-Player prop bet odds for Freddie Freeman, Andrew Vaughn and others are available when the Los Angeles Dodgers host the Chicago White Sox at Dodger Stadium on Tuesday (at 10:10 PM ET).
+Player prop bet options for Freddie Freeman, Andrew Vaughn and others are available when the Los Angeles Dodgers host the Chicago White Sox at Dodger Stadium on Wednesday at 10:10 PM ET.

 Bet on this matchup or its props with BetMGM!